 New owners may also be forced to make changes to your existing employment contract, which can affect your new rate of pay, holiday allowance, sick pay or pension funds.
 While this isn’t ideal, it’s permissible as what’s called ‘Permitted Variation’.
 This is allowed when the contractual changes are deemed to be necessary for the overall viability and survivability of the business.
 For employees, there’s little they can do legally in these circumstances, and they often have to accept the changes or face termination.

 Of course, new owners can also seek to fundamentally change the business around to ensure it survives and becomes profitable in the future.
 For employees, this can also mean redundancy if the new owners don’t deem their role to be necessary.
 At this stage however, an employee will be entitled to redundancy rights and should be able to claim payments owed to them.

 Employees facing redundancy need to be aware that the amount they are entitled to is dependent on several factors.
 The most important factor to consider is their length of service; for most companies, you need two years of service to qualify for redundancy pay.

-Contact Irwin Insolvency Today for Your Free Consultation
+Contact Irwin Insolvency Today for a Free Consultation on Company Administration

 Irwin Insolvency is ready to provide you with expert advice that could help you and your colleagues when your employer is facing administration.
 Our professional team can provide you with the expertise and knowledge that you need to make the best financial claims you can.Our staff have years of experience working across a range of industries, and we’re ready to help you through these tough and trying times.
 Contact Irwin Insolvency today for your free consultation.